urakubo/ModelRP2/README.md

 ## System requirements

 Matlab plus the toolbox SimBiology.
+Parallel computing toolbox is recommended.
 We confirmed safe executions of uploaded programs on Matlab 2020a in Microsoft Windows10.

 ## Installation